Invicton-Labs/go-stackerr/README.md

 # go-stackerr
-A Go error library that provides comprehensive support for stack tracing
+A Go error library that provides comprehensive support for stack tracing.